jagrvargen/holbertonschool-machine_learning/math/0x00-linear_algebra/README.md

 ### 13-cats_got_your_tongue.py - An exercise in using numpy to concatenate two n-dimensional tensors.

 ### 14-saddle_up.py - An exercise in using numpy to perform matrix multiplication.

+### 100-slice_like_a_ninja.py - A function that slices a matrix along specific axes without the use of numpy.

+### 101-the_whole_barn.py - A function that adds two matrices without the use of numpy.